 Vice President for Student Affairs & Enrollment Management

-She participated in several executive leadership training and professional development programs including the Kellogg/NAFEO Leadership Fellows Program; Hampton University Executive Leadership Summit; Nissan-ETS HBCU Summer Institute Fellows Program; and the Millennium Leadership Institute Fellows Program sponsored by the American Association of State Colleges and Universities.
-Also, Dr. Sellers enhanced her professional development by participating in international seminars for faculty/administrators in Africa (Senegal, Ghana, Kenya, Tanzania, CapeTown, Johannesburg, and Pretoria); Brazil (Sao Paulo, Rio Jenerioa and Bahia); and England (Oxford and London).
+She participated in several executive leadership training and professional development programs including the Kellogg/NAFEO Leadership Fellows Program; Oxford University Round Table; Hampton University Executive Leadership Summit; Nissan-ETS HBCU Summer Institute Fellows Program; and the Millennium Leadership Institute Fellows Program sponsored by the American Association of State Colleges and Universities.
+Also, Dr. Sellers enhanced her professional development by participating in international seminars for faculty/administrators in Africa (Senegal, Ghana, Kenya, Tanzania, and Cape Town, Johannesburg and Pretoria in South Africa); Brazil (Sao Paulo, Rio De Janeiro and Bahia); and England (Oxford and London).

 She is the proud mother of two daughters, Latasha Sellers Williams, M.D, and Kettisha Sellers Wimes; grandmother of four (Javian Wimes, Kaylah Wimes, Joshua Williams and Jordan Williams); and mother-in-law of two (Jason Williams, M.D. and Jason Wimes).

 << Back to Student Affairs page